pmlentz/Fraud_Project/README.md

 1. Probability density function estimation based oversampling (PDFOS)
 2. Majority weighted minority oversampling (MWMOTE)

 After plotting the original and synthetic observations on their first and second principal components, MWMOTE was chosen as a more promising technique.
-Below I have shown the plots used in this determination.
+Below I have shown the plots used in making this determination.

 <img width="1368" alt="First Synthetic Graphic" src="https://user-images.githubusercontent.com/86200382/150915528-72b8a303-8897-4d7e-a3d4-59e517d15184.png">